tomato-architecture/tomato-architecture.github.io/docs/index.md

 }
 ```

+This approach keeps your code expressive while still taking full advantage of the framework's capabilities.

 ### 7. Test not only units, but whole features

-We should definitely write unit tests to test the units (business logic), by mocking external dependencies if required.
-But it is more important to verify whether the whole feature is working properly or not.

-Even if our unit tests are running in milliseconds, can we go to production with confidence?
-Of course not.
-We should verify the whole feature is working or not by testing with the actual external dependencies such as database or message brokers.
-That gives us more confidence.

-I wonder if this whole idea of "We should have core domain completely independent of external dependencies" philosophy
-came from the time when testing with real dependencies is very challenging or not possible at all.

-Luckily, we have better technology now (ex: [Testcontainers](https://testcontainers.com/)) for testing with real dependencies.
-Testing with real dependencies might take slightly more time, but compared to the benefits, that's a negligible cost.
+Unit tests are essential — they validate individual pieces of business logic, often by mocking external dependencies.
+But beyond that, it's even more important to ensure that a complete feature actually works as expected.

+Fast unit tests alone don't guarantee production readiness.
+To gain real confidence, test your features end-to-end, using real dependencies like databases, message brokers, or external services.

+The popular idea that "the core domain must be completely independent of external dependencies" likely originated when testing with real infrastructure was difficult or impractical.
+Fortunately, that's no longer the case — tools like [Testcontainers](https://testcontainers.com/) make it easy to spin up real dependencies during tests.

+Running such tests might take a bit longer, but the confidence and reliability they provide are well worth the trade-off.